• Skip to primary navigation

 Avoid the expensive cuts of chicken

 Chicken wings are almost never worth it unless you find a great sale.
-There is so little meat on those bones, you’re mainly paying for packaging and bones.
+There is so little meat on those bones, that you’re mainly paying for packaging and bones.

 These cuts have been popularized with football games, sauces, and wing delivery places bringing them hot and ready to your door.
 When comparing the price of raw chicken wings in store and the ready-to-eat wings at your local delivery places, it actually makes more sense to order the fast food.